willkara/SakaiPy/README.md

 As of now, it returns to you the JSON representation of the data.

+### Sakai Documentation

-FYI, **ALL** of the data,endpoints and documentation can be found @ https://sakai.rutgers.edu/direct/describe
+**ALL** of the data,endpoints and documentation can be found @ <<Sakai Installation URL>>/direct/describe.

 BTW: In no way,shape,form or Universe does Rutgers University endorse or have anything to do with this library.
 I made it myself.
+This library also does not speak for the Sakai Community Project either.